alexreardon/raf-stub/readme.md

 Accurate and predictable testing of `requestAnimationFrame` and `cancelAnimationFrame`.

+**What can `raf-stub` enable you to do?**
+- Step through `requestionAnimationFrame` calls one frame at a time
+- Continue to call `requestionAnimationFrame` until there are no frames left.
+This lets you fast forward to the end of animations.
+- Clear out all animation frames without calling them
+- Control animations that are orchestrated by third party libraries such as [react-motion](https://github.com/chenglou/react-motion)

 This is **not** designed to be a polyfill and is only intended for testing code.

 ## Basic usage